CP Holiday Train 2018 Set To Stop in Windsor

-The 19th Annual Canadian Pacific Railway Holiday Train will close out Canada 150 celebrations and arrives in Windsor at the CP Rail Yard on Thursday, November 30, 2017.
+The 20th Annual Canadian Pacific Railway Holiday Train will arrive in Windsor at the CP Rail Yard on Friday, November 30, 2018.

 The festively decorated CP Holiday Train will help spread holiday cheer with box cars covered in lights and decorations.

-For the first time the CP Holiday Train will stop in Chatham at 2:30pm before heading to Windsor.
+For the second year in a row the CP Holiday Train will stop in Chatham at 2:30pm before heading to Windsor.

 The train will arrive in Windsor at the rail yard located just off of Janette Street and Erie Street West at 5:20pm.

-At 6:00pm watch one of the train’s boxcars transform into a stage and enjoy a live country music and holiday music performance by Jim Cuddy, Devin Cuddy and Kelly Prescott.
+At 6:00pm watch one of the train’s boxcars transform into a stage and enjoy a live country music and holiday music performance by the legendary Sam Roberts Band who will be joined by Country Music’s Jojo Mason!

 The Holiday Train crosses Canada and The U.S.A. making stops along the way to raise awareness about hunger and support area food banks.